Overlos/MillikanAnalysis/README.md

 In this neighbourhood you will found a parabola like shape, the minimun refers to this section of the graph.
 The deviation in sigma is only in term of statistical error.

+This is the second update, I rewrote the code in form of classes to better manage the memory and to reduce the computing power required, making this version faster.

 *********************************************************************************************************************************

 REQUIREMENTS